jmacost5/cpp-528-fall-2021-group-01/_posts/2021-10-27-ch01-data_management.md

 | **80** | hinch | socioeconomic status | median hh income, hispanics |
 | **81** | hincw | socioeconomic status |  median hh income, whites   |
 | **89** | incpc | socioeconomic status |      per capita income      |

+#### search_years() function to filter variables by time periods.
+Specifically, the user will specify the time periods of interest for the study and the function will identify all variables that have measures for those periods.
+For example, I if I want to use the data for a study that covers 1990, 2000, and 2010 which variables are available for all three periods.

 ``` r
 search_years(dd, year = c("1990", "2000", "2010")) %>% head(20) %>% pander